 What Are Microgreens?

-Microgreens are the seedlings of vegetables and herbs.
+Microgreens are the seed leaves of vegetables and herbs.
 Once the seed of an herb or vegetable begins to grow, it is considered a sprout.
 Once the sprout begins to grow, the baby plant is considered a microgreen.

 Microgreens contain a higher concentration of many nutrients such as phytonutrients, antioxidants, vitamins, and minerals.
 They are four to forty percent more nutrient-rich than their mature counterparts.